Compare Tree Removal Quotes Now

 Can I sue my neighbour if his dead tree falls on my house?

-Suing your neighbour for a dead tree that falls on your house is a possibility, but only if you can prove negligence.
-I’m not a lawyer and I cannot advise you nor can this be taken as legal advice, but if you have asked your neighbour to remove the dead tree and you have written evidence of this, they fail to take action and the tree falls, then there is a good chance you can sue.
+Suing your neighbor for a tree fall on your house is a possibility, but only if you can prove negligence.
+I’m not a lawyer and I cannot advise you nor can this be taken as legal advice, but if you have asked your neighbor to remove the dead tree and you have written evidence of this, they fail to take action and the tree falls, then there is a good chance you can sue.
 I’m sure the damages will only include any damage caused to your home, but I think it is possible.

 Can I revive a dead/ dying tree?

-It is possible to revive a tree that is in the early stages of the decline.
-If you have noticed for example that there is some crown die-back you could reduce the tree’s foliage next winter buy a third (winter is the best time of year to prune) or even by half.
+It is possible to revive a tree that is in the early stages of decline.
+If you have noticed crown dieback (tree dying from the top down) you could reduce the tree’s foliage next winter by one-third (winter is the best time of year to prune) or even by half.
 This will give the tree more energy to put into the rest of the tree.
 This has been known to work wonders to revive sick trees.

 If a tree is complete there is no real way of reviving it.